usnistgov/ACMVPDocs/_sources/te/index.rst

 With the growing complexity of cryptographic modules and the need for efficient validation, TE filters are designed to:

-- Target Specific Needs: Focus on applicable tests by narrowing down evidence requirements based on module attributes such as type, security level, and operational environment.
+- Target specific needs through focusing on applicable tests by narrowing down evidence requirements based on module attributes such as type, security level, and operational environment

-- Reduce Redundancy: Minimize repetitive validation steps by filtering out TEs that are not relevant to a given module's configuration or features.
+- Reduce redundancy through minimizing repetitive validation steps by filtering out TEs that are not relevant to a given module's configuration or features

-- Enhance Automation: Support automated workflows by integrating filters into structured JSON schemas, aligning with automation tools like Web Cryptik.
+- Enhance automation through supporting automated workflows by integrating filters into structured JSON schemas, aligning with automation tools like Web-Cryptik

 This document delves into the methodologies and criteria for applying TE filters, the implementation of filtering mechanisms, and their role in achieving a more efficient and scalable CMVP.
 By leveraging these filters, vendors and validators can focus on precise compliance requirements, reducing manual overhead while maintaining robust security standards.

-The following table is excerpted from ISO/IEC 19790:2012(2014), which is the base of FIPS 140-3.
-It provides a structured summary of the FIPS 140-3 security requirements across various requirement areas.
+The following table is excerpted from ISO/IEC 19790:2012 (2014), which is the base of FIPS 140-3 and provides a structured summary of the FIPS 140-3 security requirements across various requirement areas.
 It outlines the security levels applicable to each category, specifying the testing expectations and security assurances needed to meet compliance.
 The table serves as a reference for understanding how different cryptographic module components must align with FIPS 140-3 standards, ensuring consistent evaluation and validation.
 Each requirement area focuses on distinct security aspects, such as module specifications, authentication mechanisms, physical security, and lifecycle assurance, enabling a comprehensive approach to cryptographic module validation.

-.. table:: Table 1: Summary of FIPS 140-3 Security Requirements
+.. table:: Table 2: Summary of FIPS 140-3 Security Requirements

    +----------------------+----------------------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+-----------------------------------------------------------------------------------------+----------------------------------------------------------------------------------------------------------------------------------------+---------------------------------------------------------------------------------------------------------------------------------------------------+
    | **Requirement Area** |                                        |    **FIPS 140-3 Security Level**                                                                                                                                                                                                                                                                                                                                                                                 |                                                                                         |                                                                                                                                        |                                                                                                                                                   |